PixMusicaX/PiXMusicaX/README.md

 - 🔭 I’m currently working on Freelancing Projects and Music

-- 🌱 I’m currently learning Blockchain and JS
+- 🌱 I’m currently learning Qiskit

 <!--- 👯 I’m looking to collaborate on -->
 - 🤔 I’m looking for help with github itself (this place is kowai-scary)